 1. Building the company of the future, from the ground up

-Looking ahead, we made a central focus of 2019 imagining how an inclusive and progressive company of the future is actually run.
+Looking ahead, we made a central focus of 2019 discussing how an inclusive and progressive company of the future is actually run.
 In one of his first posts as CEO and CFO of Berrett-Koehler, David Marshall envisages a New Business Paradigm, a revolutionary model in which organizations are “more earth-friendly, eschew hierarchical decision making, and share information freely.”
-We also hosted our third online summit, The People-First Economy Summit, which brought together leaders and activists across industries to discuss and share tools to build the inclusive and equitable economy of the future.
+We also hosted our third online summit, The People First Economy Summit, which brought together leaders and activists across industries to engage in dialogue on structural change and share tools that practically implement and develop a democratic, equitable economy that empowers the many, and not just the few.
 In his recent talk at The People First Economy Online Summit, David goes into detail about how Berrett-Koehler is eating its own cooking when it comes to embodying how this company of the future operates.

 2. Inclusion, or bust